bfe-tech-recruitment/Opps-page/_posts/2021-03-21-DevOps-Project.md

 categories: [Global, Technology]
 ---

 DevOps is a vital aspect of any growing codebase shared by multiple collaborators that are delivering products live to the users.
 BfE has a preliminary internal CD/CI workflow to automate product testing and deployment.
 Depending on your level of experience with DevOps, this project will follow **one** of the following tracks (in the order of increasing technical difficulty).
 Please note that the time below is a **very** rough estimate and can vary a lot depending on your experience level.
+Our current pipelines are built with Docker, GitHub Actions, Terraform and Azure cloud, although we are planning to deploy applications on AWS soon.

 | Track         | Description           | Hours  |
 | ------------- |-----------------------| -------|